From Earth to the Cosmos

 These missions, developed and operated at JPL in California, embody humanity’s enduring curiosity and determination to explore beyond Earth.

-The Earth Prelude, Man on the Moon, Clair de Lune, Venus, and Mars trace a journey from our living planet to the Moon and outward toward the stars.
+The Earth Prelude, Man on the Moon, Clair de lune, Mars, Venus, Jupiter, and Black Earth trace a journey from our living planet to the Moon, across the solar system, and back to Earth again.
 Together, they celebrate the shared human spirit that drives both artistic creation and scientific discovery.

 May this program inspire curiosity, gratitude, and a renewed sense of wonder for our fragile planet and the infinite cosmos that surrounds it.